jloffler/survey-page-fcc/README.md

  - HTML form element attributes: checked, required, value, name, action, placeholder
  - label
    - nesting form elements inside label
+     - is a pain in the butt if you later want to just use the label as a checkbox
+       - which could be troublesome from an accessibility standpoint
+         - it is bad practice to simply use colours to show different states
-   - putting label before or after element
+   - putting label before or after input elements
-   - using *for* attribute to link to form element's id
+   - using *for* attribute to link to form/input element's id
  - More familier with CSS Flexbox

 ## Goals